ryantd42/NY-Legislative-Git/2023/S1977A-2023/bill.md

  COMPANY, ITS MEMBERS OR MANAGERS TO SHOW CAUSE WHY AN ORDER  SHOULD  NOT BE GRANTED PERMITTING SUCH INSPECTION BY THE APPLICANT.
+UPON THE RETURN DAY OF THE ORDER TO SHOW CAUSE, THE COURT SHALL HEAR THE PARTIES SUMMAR-
+ S. 1977--A  20

-UPON THE RETURN DAY OF THE ORDER TO SHOW CAUSE, THE COURT SHALL HEAR THE PARTIES SUMMAR- ILY,  BY AFFIDAVIT OR OTHERWISE, AND IF IT APPEARS THAT THE APPLICANT IS QUALIFIED AND ENTITLED TO SUCH INSPECTION,  THE  COURT  SHALL  GRANT  AN ORDER  COMPELLING SUCH INSPECTION AND AWARDING SUCH FURTHER RELIEF AS TO THE COURT MAY SEEM JUST AND PROPER.
+ ILY,  BY AFFIDAVIT OR OTHERWISE, AND IF IT APPEARS THAT THE APPLICANT IS QUALIFIED AND ENTITLED TO SUCH INSPECTION,  THE  COURT  SHALL  GRANT  AN ORDER  COMPELLING SUCH INSPECTION AND AWARDING SUCH FURTHER RELIEF AS TO THE  COURT  MAY  SEEM  JUST  AND PROPER.
 IF THE APPLICANT IS FOUND TO BE QUALIFIED AND ENTITLED TO SUCH INSPECTION, THE  COMPANY  SHALL  PAY  ALL REASONABLE  ATTORNEY'S  FEES  AND COSTS OF SAID APPLICANT RELATED TO THE DEMAND FOR INSPECTION OF THE RECORDS.
- S. 1977  20

   § 36.
 This act shall take effect on the thirtieth day after  it  shall have become a law.
-The procedures and rights created in this act may be used by employees, laborers or servants in connection  with  claims  for liabilities that arose prior to the effective date.
+The procedures and rights created in this act may be used  by  employees,  laborers or servants in connection with claims for liabilities that arose prior to the effective date of this act.